amatakos/Uncertainty-estimation-bayesian-deep-learning/README.md

 ## Installation

-Follow the instructions at 'installation instructions.txt'.
+Follow the instructions at installation instructions.txt.
 Requires miniconda and python3.

 ## Usage